SindieCastro/Predicting_Sales_Using_Machine_Learning/README.md

 ## Purpose

 The gaming industry is immensely large and it is continuing to grow.
 As such, many companies want to be part of the growing revenue stream.
-Our task entails building a predictive ML model to find patterns in new and unseen sales data.
+Our task entails building a predictive ML model to find patterns in our existing data, and in new and unseen sales data.
 We believe that using ML will allow us to leverage existing algorithms to learn from the data and lead us to more accurate predictions.

-To accomplish this task, we will build and evaluate several ML models or algorithms(e.g.,Logistic regression, Neural Network).
+To accomplish this task, we will build and evaluate several ML models or algorithms (e.g.,Logistic regression, Neural Network).
 Once we implement the algorithms, we will evaluate the performance to see how well the models predict the data.
 Our main goal is to market our algorithm to existing companies in the gaming sector or organizations looking to get involved in the industry.

 ## Resources